Slimane of Morocco: Decline of authority

-Wahhabism
+Religious policy

 During the reign of Mawlay Sulayman, the Wahhabi movement founded by Muhammad bin Abd al-Wahhab in the Arabian Peninsula reached Morocco.
 Saudi Imam of the Emirate of Diriyah, Saud bin Abdulaziz Al Saud, decided to send messages to all the rulers of the Arab Islamic countries, to Iraq, Egypt, the Levant and the Maghreb, explaining the goals of his call, and his letter reached Mawlay Sulayman in 1811.
 Mawlay Sulayman was inspired by this Islamic revivalist movement and used his authority to condemn the use of music and dance in religious ceremonies, and banning pilgrimages to saintly shrines and religious festivals, even having the qubba over his father's grave removed in 1812, arguing that it was excessive ornamentation.